 Foraging bats active at night may continue to use the site during and after construction.
 Hawaiian hoary bats have been known to become entangled in barbed-wire fences.
-As such, barbed-wire fencing will not be included in the construction and project design to avoid entanglement of Hawaiian hoary bats.
+As such, barbed-wire fencing will not be included in the construction and project design, with the exception of the high-voltage substation/switchyard/BESS area, to avoid entanglement of Hawaiian hoary bats.